 - I party strategically.

-I believe that part of working ethically as an artist involves crediting one’s sources, so here are mine for the game.
+Part of working ethically as an artist involves crediting one’s sources, so here are mine for the game.
 They all gave valuable input, with varying degrees of consent.
 With love:

 - Bill T. Jones